DOE-ICoM/Torrent.jl/README.md

 - `ll-lontiude`: The X-position of the lower-left corner of the contaminated area.
 - `ur-latitude`: The Y-position of the upper-right corner of the contaminated area.
 - `ur-lontiude`: The X-position of the upper-right corner of the contaminated area.
-- `start-step`: The first time step at which the contamination area is activated.
+- `start-step`: The first time step at which the contamination area is activate.
 - `end-step`: The last time step the contamination area is active.
 - `contamination-rate`: The rate at which the contaminant is transferred to rivulets.